What is a dog groomer?

 - You’ll need the skills and patience to deal with badly behaved dogs.
 “Most dogs are wonderful to work with, and with the right reassurance, they enjoy the grooming process.
 However, occasionally, you’ll encounter a dog that just won’t cooperate.
 For this reason, it’s very helpful if groomers have some training in dog behaviour, as they’ll know the appropriate techniques to keep a dog under control.
 If you know a dog has a tendency to behave badly, ask the owner to take them on a long walk before their appointment, or, as a last resort, recommend mobile grooming instead.”

 One aspect that puts some people off dog grooming is the fact that it’s far from a glamorous job, as you’ll often be covered in shampoo, soap suds, and mud!
 Some dogs can be particularly stinky, which can be tough to deal with if you’re sensitive to strong smells.

-Dog grooming is a great job for anyone who likes their working day to be varied, and doesn’t mind a job which lacks structure.
+Dog grooming is a great job for anyone who likes their working day to be varied and doesn’t mind a job that lacks structure.
 Unlike working nine-to-five in an office, you might sometimes find yourself working evenings and weekends to accommodate clients.
 Having excellent attention to detail is also a bonus, as lots of clients can be very particular about the way they like their dog to look, and will notice if your work isn’t up to scratch.